-Five reported dead in series of shootings in Yakima County
+Five reported dead in series of shootings on Yakama Reservation

-Yakima County sheriff’s deputies are investigating multiple shootings in the White Swan area Saturday evening.
+Yakima County sheriff’s deputies are investigating multiple shootings on the Yakama Reservation Saturday evening.

 Yakima County Coroner Jim Curtice confirmed that one person who was taken to Astria Regional Medical Center with a gunshot wound has died and that an autopsy will be scheduled.

-KAPP-TV reported earlier Saturday that five people have died in the area after several shootings, but neither Curtice or the sheriff’s office would confirm that.
+KAPP-TV reported earlier Saturday that five people have died in the area after several shootings in the White Swan area of the reservation, but neither Curtice or the sheriff’s office would confirm that.

 The Herald-Republic will update this story as further details emerge.